To all you new content managers reading this, let me start by saying, welcome aboard!

 Say thank you.

-I make sure to record every interview I conduct, whether over Zoom or in person.
-I then upload the audio file to Rev to get a rough transcript.
-It’s cheap and extremely fast.
+I record every interview I conduct, whether over Zoom or in person.
+I then use Descript to get a rough transcript.
 Then I have a scannable resource where I can find exactly what the person said in response to my questions.
 It also means I don’t have to take notes during the conversation.

 When you have the outline done and have gathered the information you need, you’re ready to write.
 As Donald Miller writes in Building a StoryBrand, there are two critical values you must convey in your work: Empathy and authority.